 Monthly for 4 sessions with a review every year.

 Most clients notice a response after 1-2 treatments.

 Your treatment will involve a standard IPL treatment for rosacea over the upper face and then manual extraction on the Meibomian glands.
 IPL treatment is relatively comfortable, but it can feel unusual, like an elastic band flicking the skin.
 Topical anaesthetic will then be dropped into the eye before gland extraction and may sting a little.The glands will then be extracted using gentle pressure.

 Initial Consultations with Dr Grant are as per standard AMA rates and attract a medicare rebate.

 >20 minutes: $148

-There is currently no medicare rebate for IPL for dry eye unless you meet the medicare rebate for rosacea, which is redness seen at 3 metres.
+There is currently no medicare rebate for IPL for dry eye unless you meet the medicare rebate for rosacea, which is redness of the skin seen at 3 metres.

 If you pre-purchase a treatment package of 4 sessions the cost is $800, saving $200.
-You can also pay per session at a cost of $250 per visit, or use Zip Pay.
+You can also pay per session at a cost of $250 per visit, or use Zip Money.